-HMLR required a robust and effective way of managing their operational planning data and an Anaplan DataHub was introduced to act as a single source for finance and operational data.
-This strategic tool was key in the organisation being able to make more effective decisions that were data-driven.
-To see ongoing benefits from the DataHub it was imperative that the data within be as real-time as possible and yet this process required a series of repetitive manual tasks to extract and load the information.
+HMLR required a robust and effective way of managing their operational planning data, and an Anaplan DataHub was introduced as a single source for finance and operational data.
+This strategic tool was key to the organisation's being able to make more effective decisions that were data-driven.
+To see ongoing benefits from the DataHub, the data within needed to be as real-time as possible.
+Yet this process required a series of repetitive manual tasks to extract and load the information.

 HMLR required an integration solution to automate the process of data extraction and real-time consolidation.
 To start with, the organisation engaged our MuleSoft experts to run a 1-day MuleSoft Test Workshop.
 During the event, the HMLR team evaluated whether MuleSoft's integration platform would be the right fit for the organisation's needs.
 Following the workshop's success, HMLR selected MuleSoft as their integration enabler.

 The project applied an API-led connectivity approach to the design (as shown above) to decouple the backend data sources and the receiving Anaplan app.
 This abstraction layer reduced the dependencies and provided opportunities for reusability for future integration projects.